waa/mtx-changer-python/README.md

 Here we see that drive 0 is empty, and drive 1 is loaded with a tape from slot 30:
 ```
 ./mtx-changer-python.py /root/chgr80 loaded X Y 0  # Drive index 0 is empty.
 0

 ./mtx-changer-python.py /root/chgr80 loaded X Y 1  # Drive index 1 is loaded with a tape from slot 30
 30
 ```
 The loaded command does not use the slot and drive device parameters (X, Y) but they must be present.

 - `transfer` will attempt to transfer a tape from one slot to another.

 The transfer command does not output anything to stdout except on error, which will be printed in the joblog by the SD.
-On successful load/unload of a tape from a slot to a drive, the script simply exits with return code 0, or it will exit with return code 1 on a failure.
+On successful transfer of a tape from one slot to another, the script simply exits with return code 0, or it will exit with return code 1 on a failure.

 Here we attempt to transfer a full slot (31) to an empty slot (29) and the command is successful:
 ```